Storytelling: Children in Creative Arts

 After touring my musical play for children, The Story of the Chicken Made of Rags, for which my brother, Philip Serrano, composed the music, the time came for this popular Serrano Caribbean folk tale to be recorded.
 My son, 5-time Grammy Award nominee Greg Landau, assembled a group of prominent musicians including singer Holly Near, the Nicaraguan Atlantic Coast band Soul Vibrations, John Santos, and Barbara Dane, and produced the CD available through this web site.
 (Click here to preview and/or buy).

 In the 21st century I began Stagebridge bilingual storytelling programs at senior residences and centers.
 In 2002 I wrote my Master’s thesis on “The Storytelling Movement And The Need For New Myths” (Naropa University).
-I am currently (2012) preparing the second printing of the Stagebridge manual PASS IT ON!
+I wrote the Stagebridge manual PASS IT ON!
 How to Start Your Own Storytelling Program in the School.